impel-intelligence/dippy-bittensor-subnet/docs/FAQ.md

 Note that this API may experience intermittent downtime as it is a publicly accessible resource

 Regarding the dataset API for validators: note that there may occassionally be network issues that can interfere with scoring.
 The current system will automatically purge entries related to these errors and requeue accordingly.
 Note that this is a temporary solution and is subject to change and improvements over time.

+## How does this subnet manage duplicate or otherwise copied entries?
+There are multiple protections against this:
+1. Miners must submit a model associated with their hotkey as part of the data committed to the bittensor network
+2. A hash derived from the safetensors files of the submitted model